 Of course.
 In fact we encourage and expect this, we only have so many slots available and would hate for you to miss out on the opportunity of bringing a show to the Fringe because we aren’t able to offer you a slot.

 Do you operate on a first-come-first serve basis?

 No, we curate our festival programme.
 As such, we are trying to create a balanced programme with a blend of styles, topics and voices that speaks to a diverse range of audiences.
 With this in mind, some shows take longer to confirm than others as we properly consider the breadth of work out there.

 When will I hear back on my submission?

-We programme on a rolling basis through until the final submission deadline for the printed Fringe brochure on the 5th April 2023.
+We programme on a rolling basis through until the final submission deadline for the printed Fringe brochure in early/mid April.
 It’s worth noting that some venues and slots take longer to confirm than others.

 I’ve received an offer from another Fringe venue, is it possible to have an update?